The Most Common Types of Flash Drive Failure

 File System Corruption

 Sometimes, users remove the flash drive that is still in the process of transferring files.
 This improper handling of the drive can permanently destroy your files because you interrupted the data transferring process.
-Your flash drive may also get damaged due to power outages, or viruses attack.
+Your flash drive may also get damaged due to power outages, or viruses attacks.
 So, to avoid data loss, make sure you always remove the USB flash drive via the “Safe to Remove Hardware” feature.